HeavyMedl/lists/README.md

 <a name='isSubsequenceOf'/>
 ### isSubsequenceOf : [num]|str -> [num]|str -> boolean
 ------
-**Description**: Test if an Array of Numbers or String is the subsequence of an Array of Numbers or a String.
+**Description**: Test if an Array of Numbers or a String is the subsequence of an Array of Numbers or a String.
 The arguments must be of the same type.

-**Signature Definition**: Give arg 1 an Array of Numbers or String.
+**Signature Definition**: Give arg 1 an Array of Numbers or a String.
 Give arg 2 an Array of Numbers or a String.
 Get a boolean.

 **Example Usage**: